aviatesk/EscapeAnalysis.jl/README.md

 a (conceptual) working set that contains program counters corresponding to remaining SSA statements to be analyzed.
-The analysis manages a single global state that tracks `EscapeLattice` of each argument and SSA statement, but also note that some flow-sensitivity is being encoded as program counters recorded in `EscapeLattice`'s `EscapeSites` property, which can be combined with domination analysis to reason about flow-sensitivity if necessary.
+The analysis manages a single global state that tracks `EscapeLattice` of each argument and SSA statement, but also note that some flow-sensitivity is encoded as program counters recorded in `EscapeLattice`'s `ReturnEscape` property, which can be combined with domination analysis to reason about flow-sensitivity if necessary.

 One distinctive design of this analysis is that escape information is propagated in a